Paying for Addiction Treatment without Insurance

 Faith-based community support groups such as Alcoholics Anonymous offer alternative treatment to addicts who can’t afford clinical care.
 Most of these groups use the now-famous twelve step model for helping people get clean.
-This model requires that addicts admit to their problems, seek help from a higher power, and attempt to maintain sobriety through meditation and prayer.
+This model requires that members admit to their problems, seek help from a higher power, and attempt to maintain sobriety through meditation and prayer.

 Overall, these programs have helped many drug addicts and alcoholics stay clean, but they are often most successful for people who already completed clinical treatment.
 They do not typically include detoxification – an important first step in the recoveries of people addicted to opiates and amphetamines.

 Private clinics can be expensive, but some of them are generous enough to offer financial aid.
-In some cases, they may waive most of the costs for uninsured addicts.
+In some cases, they may waive most of the costs for uninsured individuals.
 At other times, they may evaluate patients’ finances and alter costs accordingly.

 If you’re uninsured, don’t give up on clinical rehab.
 Getting the right treatment is a life or death issue, and there are many ways for you to find affordable, effective care.
 Call the number above to speak with one of our representatives, and get started on a drug rehab program that will have you living the life you truly deserve.